Comcast/ip4s/docs/guide.md

 ## IPv6 String Formats

 IPv6 addresses have a number of special string formats.
 The default format (what's returned by `toString`) adheres to [RFC5952](https://tools.ietf.org/html/rfc5952) -- e.g., maximal use of `::` to condense string length.
 If instead, you want a string that does not use `::` and expresses each hextet as 4 characters, call `.toUncondensedString`.
 Note that the `toString` method never outputs a mixed string consisting of both V6 hextets and a dotted decimal V4 address.
-For example, the address consisting of 12 0 bytes followed by 127, 0, 0, 1 is rendered as `::7f00:1` instead of `::127.0.0.1`. `Ipv6Address.apply` and `IpAddress.apply` can parse all of these formats.
+For example, the address consisting of 12 0 bytes followed by 127, 0, 0, 1 is rendered as `::7f00:1` instead of `::127.0.0.1`. `Ipv6Address.fromString` and `IpAddress.fromString` can parse all of these formats.

 ```scala
 import com.comcast.ip4s._